vmware-archive/clarity/DEVELOPMENT_CONTRIBUTION.md

 If that happens, add extra commits to your pull request to address these changes.
 Make sure these new commits are also signed and follow our commit message format.

-Please keep an eye on you Pull-Request and try to address the comments if any, as soon as posible.
+Please keep an eye on you Pull-Request and try to address the comments if any, as soon as possible.

 ### Shipping it